akheron/optics-ts/README.md

 ### Types of optics

-The supported optic classes are Equivalence, Iso (isomorphism), Lens, Prism, Traversal, Getter, AffineFold and Fold.
+The supported optic classes are Equivalence, Iso (isomorphism), Lens, Prism, Traversal, Getter, AffineFold, Fold and Setter.

 Equivalence, Iso, Lens, Prism and Traversal are read-write, i.e. you can read and write through them.
 Getter, AffineFold and Fold are read-only.
+Setter is write-only.

 Equivalence, Iso, Lens and Getter have one focus, i.e. you can always read and write through them (Getter doesn't support writing).